oracle-livelabs/database/global-microservices-jakartadata-nosql/introduction/introduction.md

 #### Why Use Eclipse JNoSQL?

 Eclipse JNoSQL bridges the gap between Java applications and NoSQL databases, reducing the complexity of managing diverse data stores.
-By adhering to the Jakarta NoSQL and Jakarta Data specifications, it ensures compatibility, consistency, and productivity, making it an essential tool for modern Java developers.
+Adhering to the Jakarta NoSQL and Jakarta Data specifications ensures compatibility, consistency, and productivity, making it an essential tool for modern Java developers.

+Eclipse JNoSQL is designed to work seamlessly with any Java framework that supports Eclipse MicroProfile or Jakarta EE vendors.
+This flexibility means you can integrate Eclipse JNoSQL with frameworks like Helidon, Quarkus, WildFly, Payara, and others, ensuring it fits effortlessly into your chosen technology stack.

 ### About Oracle NoSQL Database